DerGuru/The-Resonant/New Chapters/Part1/P1-04_Routine_Noise.md

 Later.

-When he stood, the aisle swayed slightly—a half-centimeter, nothing more—and snapped back.
+The aisle swayed slightly when he stood—a half-centimeter, nothing more—and snapped back.
 Too long in one posture, he told himself.
 Too much coffee.

 But for a moment, he could have sworn something had pushed back.

 On his way out, he passed Harris again at the badge reader.
 The man swiped his card, looked over and nodded.

-Jason nodded back, stepped into the brighter corridor and felt the city press back in—a slow, granular tide.
+Jason nodded back, stepped into the brighter corridor.
+The city pressed back in—a slow, granular tide.

 ---

-Something was building.
+The pressure was building.

 He couldn't name it.
 Couldn't see it.

-But he felt it, like pressure before a storm.
+But the sensation crawled beneath his skin, insistent as a storm front moving in.

 And deep down, beneath the routine and the resignation, a small voice whispered: